vladinator1000/blog/content/blog/design-gpu.md

 ---
 external: false
-title: "Building a shader editor"
+title: "Building a shader editor for designers"
-description: "Composable shader editor for product design."
+description: "Composable shader editor for product design using WebGPU."
 date: 2025-10-23
 ---

-This article is for product designers who want a sneak peek of a new product design tool and people who are curious about graphics programming for the web.
+This article is for product designers who want a sneak peek of a new product design tool, and people who are interested in graphics programming for the web.

 Imagine if you could quickly create these kind of designs in the browser:
 {% video src="/images/design-gpu/slime-mold.mp4" alt="Slime mold simulation blending with text" /%}